-Nominations for the above positions will open on Friday 19 July 2019 and close at noon on Friday 16 August 2019.
+Nominations for these positions will open on Friday 15 July 2022 and close at noon on Friday 12 August 2022.

-Nomination papers will be available during this period:
+Nomination papers will be available during this period at:

-- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford; - by accessing www.trc.govt.nz - by telephoning the electoral office on 0800 922 822.
+- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 63 Miranda Street, Stratford; - by accessing www.trc.govt.nz;

+• by telephoning the electoral office on 0800 922 822.

-To be eligible to stand for election, a candidate must be:
+To be eligible to stand for election, a candidate $\underline{\text{must}}$ be:

-- a New Zealand citizen (by birth or citizenship ceremony); and - enrolled as a Parliamentary elector (anywhere in New Zealand); and - nominated by two electors whose names appear on the electoral roll within the respective area that a candidate is standing for.
+- a New Zealand citizen (by birth or naturalisation ceremony); and - enrolled as a Parliamentary elector (anywhere in New Zealand) on either the general or Māori electoral roll, irrespective of the constituency being nominated for; and - nominated by two electors whose names appear on the respective electoral roll within the constituency that a candidate is standing for.